DeadmanXXXII/Navigation/Navigtion.md

 # Welcome to the Repository of DeadmanXXXII

-Welcome to the collection of repositories created and managed by DeadmanXXXII.
+Welcome to the collection of repositories created and managed by DeadmanXXXII AKA Blu Corbel.
 Below you'll find a categorized list of repositories for easy navigation.

 ## Education